Lonsdale201/fluent-extend-triggers-and-actions/README.md

 - [ ] Data Store / Custom Content type compatibility
 - [ ] TutorLMS triggers

+---

 ## CHANGELOG

+**V 1.4 2024.12.16**

+From now on, you do not need fluentcrm pro, only if you want to use woocommerce specific triggers and actions.

+**Improvement**

+Better dependency checker method added.

+---

 **V 1.3 2024.12.14**